UW-CTRL/AA548-spr2024/bite-size-notes/week-2-b-CBFs.md

 We call $C$ the **safe set**.

-Although motiviated by and a generalization of CLFs, CBFs are different in that fact that we wish to enforce set invariance without strictly requireing a positive definite function $V(x)$.
-The continuoulsy differentiable function we define with regards to CBFs, $h$, renders our safe set $C$ invariant but not its sublevel sets.
+Although motiviated by and a generalization of CLFs, CBFs are different in that fact that we wish to enforce set invariance without strictly requiring a positive definite function $V(x)$.
+The continuoulsy differentiable function we define with regards to CBFs, $h(x)$, renders our safe set $C$ invariant but not its sublevel sets.
 This allows a trajectory inside the invariant set to envolve anywhere inside the set rather than dissipating to a certain point in the set (it can even move up to and along the boundary of the invariant set, $\partial C$).

 We first define the extended class $K_{\infty}$ function as $\alpha : \mathbb R \rightarrow \mathbb R$ that is strictly increasing and zero at zero, i.e., $\alpha (0) = 0$, so the *extended* function is defined on the entire real line: $\mathbb R = (-\infty, \infty)$.
 With this, we can now define control barrier functions as in [4], [5]: